mshalimay/Go-Compiler/README.md

   - `./golite -s -e -o myExecutable ../benchmarks/filename.golite`
   - This will create the file `../benchmarks/filename.s` with the translation of the source code to ARM assembly.
   - This will create the file `../benchmarks/myExecutable.out`

-# LLVM
-LLVM is fully working for all benchmarks.
-To verify, generate the llvm file as above and:
-- navigate to the folder where the `ll` file was created.
-  - E.g.: `cd ../golite-benchmarks/thermopylae`
-- compile the `ll` file using llvm tools.
-  - E.g.: `llc -filetype=asm thermopylae.ll -o thermopylae.s`
-- compile the assembly file generated using `clang`.
-  - E.g.: `llc clang thermopylae.s -o thermopylae -lm -lc`
-- run the file with the necessary inputs.
-  - E.g.: `./thermopylae < input`

-# ARM Assembly
-The ARM assembly is not fully implemented, so some codes might not compile.
-This is why I provided the additional flag `-e`, so can generate the `.s` file without necessarily generating an executable file.